beerose/proof-checker/README.md

 # Proof checker for natural deduction

 ## Natural deduction for propositional logic
 Propositional logic allows us to build up expressions from propositional variables A,B,C,… using propositional connectives like →, ∧, ∨, and ¬.
 Natural deduction is a formal prove system where every logical reasoning is expressed with inference rules similar to natural reasoning.
-Proofs are built by putting together smaller proofs, according to the rules.In this system every proof starts with some hypothesis and ends up with some conclusion.
+Proofs are built by putting together smaller proofs, according to the rules.
+In this system every proof starts with a hypothesis and ends up with the conclusion.

 ## Rules for propositional logic
 Natural deduction rules are divided into two groups: elimination rules and introducing rules.
-A set of rules should be complete and sound to make it possible to infer any valid conclusion and never infer invalid ones.

 <p align="center">
 <img width="543" alt="rules" src="https://user-images.githubusercontent.com/9019397/80528156-c9620c80-8995-11ea-8d55-08ae45b45ee5.png">